infinitel8p/Security-Cam/README.md

 ## Future Enhancements
 - **Web Interface**: A user-friendly interface to view recorded videos.
-- **Hardware Clock**: Integration with a hardware clock to keep track of the date and time even when the Raspberry Pi has been powered off.

 ## Troubleshooting
 _This section will be populated with common issues and their solutions as they are identified._